eclipse-sumo/sumo/docs/web/docs/Specification/Persons.md

 the following conditions are met

-- the 'line' attribute of the vehicle or the 'id' of the vehicle is given in the list defined by the 'lines' attribute of the ride OR the lines attribute contains 'ANY' and the vehicle stops at the destination 'busStop' of the ride (or at the destination edge if no destination busStop is defined).
+- the 'line' attribute of the vehicle or the 'id' of the vehicle is given in the list defined by the `lines` attribute of the ride OR the lines attribute contains 'ANY' and the vehicle stops at the destination 'busStop' of the ride (or at the destination edge if no destination busStop is defined).
+- the `lines` attribute can be used to apply taxis, see [taxi](../Simulation/Taxi.md) for more information
 - the vehicle has a triggered stop and the person position is within the range of `startpos,endPos` of the stop.
 - the vehicle has a timed stop and the person is waiting within 10m of